EMERGING MARKETS-Currencies rally as cooling U.S. inflation hammers dollar

-Dec 13 (Reuters) - Emerging market currencies rallied on Tuesday after cooling U.S. inflation tightened expectations that the Federal Reserve would soften its pace of interest rate hikes, while South Africa's rand surged on hopes that President Cyril Ramaphosa would stay in power.
+Dec 13 (Reuters) - Emerging market currencies rose on Tuesday after cooling U.S. inflation lifted expectations that the Federal Reserve would soften its pace of interest rate hikes, while South Africa's rand surged on hopes that President Cyril Ramaphosa would stay in power.

-The rand ZAR= jumped 2% after the South African parliament voted against starting an impeachment process against Ramaphosa after a panel of experts found preliminary evidence that he may have committed misconduct over a stash of foreign currency hidden at his private game farm.
-Ramaphosa has denied any wrongdoing.
+The rand ZAR= jumped 1.9% after South Africa's ruling African National Congress (ANC) stopped an impeachment process from being launched against President Cyril Ramaphosa, as most of its lawmakers voted to reject an inquiry report into alleged misconduct.

 U.S consumer prices marked their smallest annual increase in inflation in nearly a year, climbing 7.1% on a year-on-year basis in November, following a 7.7% rise in October.
 Economists polled by Reuters had expected an increase of 7.3% last month.

-"Inflation continues to move in the right direction for the U.S. ...
-The Federal Reserve will feel vindicated in its aggressive stance, while the markets will begin to think that the pain of tighter monetary conditions could soon be over," said Richard Carter, head of fixed interest research at Quilter Cheviot.

-Bets for a smaller 50-basis-point rate hike on Wednesday rose to 97%.
+Bets for a smaller 50-basis-point rate hike by Fed on Wednesday rose to 97%.

-"While the war against inflation is turning, we are a long way off declaring victory and the Fed will keep its hawkish stance for a while longer, even if it does potentially force a recession," Carter said.
+"The bounce back today is a reaction to the U.S. CPI print, which came in quite low and have caused rate expectations in United States to be pared back.
+This, in turn, benefited currencies in Latin America," said Kimberley Sperrfechter, emerging markets economist at Capital Economics.

 Central banks in Mexico and Colombia are also due to make policy decisions this week, with the key policy rate in Mexico expected to rise by basis points to 10.5%.

-Peru's currency PEN= gained the least among regional peers, rising 0.4% after ratings agency S&P Global cut the South American country's outlook to negative from stable, citing risks to the sovereign credit worthiness from a political standstill and a challenging relationship between the country's executive and legislative branches of government.
+Peru's currency PEN= underperformed regional peers, slipping 0.1%, after ratings agency S&P Global cut the South American country's outlook to negative from stable, citing risks to the sovereign credit worthiness from a political standstill and a challenging relationship between the country's executive and legislative branches of government.

+Argentina inflation is expected to have cooled slightly in November, a Reuters poll of analysts showed, though remains high with prices set to rise nearly 100% this year.

 Key Latin American stock indexes and currencies: